tttmmmyyyy/fixlang/Document.md

 let y = x;
 ```

-In the above example, first an `Int` array of length `100` is created on a memory region, and a name `x` is assigned to it.
+In the above example, first an `Int` array of length `100` is created, and a name `x` is assigned to it.
 In the next line, a second name `y` to the same array value is created without cloning the array value (i.e., one-hundred integers).
 This is good because cloning a large array is waste of time and memory.

 As is the case with all languages, Fix stores all values on memory (or register).
 Since memory space is a limited resource of a computer, Fix should release a memory region for a value if it will not be used later.
 Then, how can Fix judge that a value will no longer be used?